LeeMorinUCF/QMB3311S22/demo_03_PP_Ch_03_Function_Design/README.md

   * You can adjust the code for faster computation once it is working.
 * Type the comments first.
   * Describe to the first user (you!) how the calculations will be performed.
+  * For lengthier calculations,
-  * Split the calculation into checkpoints where you can determine the format of intermediate calculations.
+  split the calculation into checkpoints where you can determine the format of intermediate calculations.
   * Type in the code one block at a time.
   * Assign values to the arguments (but hide them in comments, so as not to interfere)